centridsol/native-module-prebuilds-creator/README.md

             └── electron.abi116.node
 ```

-As can be seen from the above, the generated package will include the compiled version of the sub-package [native-module-prebuilds-patcher]().
-This will allow you to auto patch applicable native node modules in your current with the applicable runtime whilst building (and then revert the patchs when done).
-For instance if you are using [electron-builder](https://github.com/electron-userland/electron-builder) your configuration can look something like this
+As seen from the above example, the generated package includes the compiled version of the sub-package [native-module-prebuilds-patcher]().
+This allows you to automatically patch applicable native Node.js modules in your current project with the appropriate runtime while building (and then revert the patches when done).
+For instance, if you are using [electron-builder](https://github.com/electron-userland/electron-builder), your configuration can look something like this:

 ```javascript
 const builder = require("electron-builder")